-The Stakeholder Program is a way for you to directly support the Western Folklife Center programs and projects that are the most meaningful to you.
+The Stakeholder Program is a way for you to directly support the Western Folklife Center programs and projects that are the most meaningful to you, that is different from our membership program.
 More than your financial interest, your involvement also expresses your personal interest in our mission to ensure that western culture and traditions continue and thrive.
 Your initial or ongoing contribution of $250 or more to the program of your choice demonstrates that you value the rural American West and its expressive arts.
 You have the opportunity to determine where your contributions are directed.
 Our current priorities are:

 By allowing you to focus your gift on the programs you care about, the Stakeholder Program is fundamentally different from our Membership Program, which provides benefits such as early access to National Cowboy Poetry Gathering tickets.
 The Stakeholder Program is an individual giving program.
 Becoming a stakeholder does not make you a member, but most stakeholders choose to also become members.

 The Western Folklife Center is a non-profit 501c(3) organization.
 All donations go to support the mission of the Western Folklife Center.
 Your contribution may be tax deductible.
 Please consult your tax advisor for more information.

 National Cowboy Poetry Gathering poets and musicians